icons8/lunacy-docs/docs/interface.md

 </div>

 <!--
-**Tip:** Some projects, such as design systems, can house hundreds of objects on a single page.
-To quickly locate the required object on the canvas, find it by typing its name in the search field, select it in the objects list and then press `Ctrl + 2` (Fit to selection).
+**Tip:** Some projects, such as design systems, can house hundreds of layers on a single page.
+To quickly locate the required layer on the canvas, find it by typing its name in the search field, select it in the Layer List and then press `Ctrl + 2` (Fit to selection).

 -->